What to expect on the journey

 The crossing into Bavaria is seamless.
 The Czech Republic and Germany are both in the Schengen Area, so there are no routine passport checks, though Germany does sometimes run temporary border controls and you should always carry your passport or ID card.
 On the German side the road becomes the A6 autobahn towards Munich.

 We include one comfort stop, usually around Plzeň, for coffee or a quick bite.
 If you would like, the stop can be extended — the Pilsner Urquell brewery offers tours, and Karlštejn Castle is a popular detour not far from the route.
 Roads are good the whole way, and stretches of German autobahn are famously quick.
-Expect about four and a half hours of driving in total, a little more with sightseeing.
+Expect about four hours of driving in total, a little more with sightseeing.

 Vehicle options and pricing

 Every Prague–Munich transfer is private — just your group.
-The Premium Sedan, a Mercedes E-Class or equivalent, carries up to 3 passengers and 3 large suitcases from €330 one-way and suits couples and business travellers.
-The Premium SUV, a Mercedes GLE or equivalent, carries up to 4 passengers and 4 large bags with more legroom, from around €390 — the better pick for families, ski trips or anyone with bulky luggage.
+The Premium Sedan carries up to 3 passengers and 3 large suitcases from €569 one-way and suits couples and business travellers.
+The Premium SUV carries up to 4 passengers and 4 large bags with more legroom, from €749 — the better pick for families, ski trips or anyone with bulky luggage.

 Things to do in Munich